reymon359/book-sentences/books/the-pragmatic-programmer/README.md

 > I’m not in this world to live up to your expectations and you’re not in this world to live up to mine.
 > — Bruce Lee

 Does your work environment suck?
 Is your job boring?
 Try to fix it.
 But don’t try forever.
-As Martin Fowler says, “you can change your organization or change your organization.
+As Martin Fowler says, “you can change your organization or change your organization."

 ### Topic 2 The Cat Ate My Source Code